 Looking for a cheap car hire to explore Australia?
 There is plenty of variation in rates for rental cars across Australia, and the price will depend on a variety of factors: rental supplier, type of vehicle, location, and time of year.
 To give a general idea, the cost for a car hire can range from AUD$30-40 per day to more than AUD$400 per day.

 No need to scour the Net to get a coupon code/discount code for rent a car Australia great deals as GoSee got you covered.
 To find the Australian rental car that fits your budget and your needs, enter your details like travel dates, pickup location/return point into the simple GoSee search engine to compare car hire deals and latest offers from trusted rental brands including Hertz, Budget, Thrifty, and more.
 You can use a slider to filter the results for your price range, and also arrange them by “lowest price first”, “highest price first”, and “recommended”.
 Our partners in travel insurance can also provide the optimum rate code for your needs.

 Some rental providers in Australia rent to those aged 18 and above, although most have a minimum age of 21.
 Some will add a surcharge for renters under the age of 25.

 Planning to rent a car in Australia?
 You will need a full driving licence from your country of origin—this can be used for up to three months before you would need an Australian licence.
 If your licence is written in a language other than English, it must be accompanied by an accredited translation or International Drivers Permit.

 Most rental companies in Australia have made changes to reduce any COVID-related risk.
 You can spot these in the search listings: features such as “Enhanced Cleaning” and “Contactless Pick Up”.

 This will vary depending on the supplier.
-Many have no minimum rental period.
+Many car hire Au companies have no minimum rental period.

-Yes, most rental companies will allow you to add an additional driver.
+Yes, most car rental Au companies will allow you to add an additional driver.
 There may be a fee for this.